 Is Your School Subject To The GDPR?

-On May 25, 2018, the European Union’s¹ General Data Protection Regulation (“GDPR”) went into effect, providing significantly greater data privacy and protection to all EU citizens.
+On May 25, 2018, the European Union’s¹ General Data Protection Regulation (“GDPR”) went into effect, providing significantly greater data privacy and protection to all EU residents.
 The GDPR replaces the 1995 Data Protection Directive.
 While many of the previous principles of data privacy remain the same as under the 1995 Data Protection Directive, the GDPR is designed to be consistent with the way technology is used in modern society.

 In addition, and quite notably, the GDPR drastically increases the territorial scope of the 1995 Data Protection Directive, as the GDPR applies to organizations beyond EU territory.
 Specifically, the GDPR covers all organizations, located both in and outside of the EU states, that offer goods or services to, or monitor the behavior of, individuals within the EU.